 Baczyk, who was hired in the fall of 2012, also spent his 90 days getting the lay of the .
 "The CEO came up to me and said, 'OK, you're not an employee; you're a consultant.
 I just hired you.
 Tell me what's going on here.'"

 Describing Baczyk's position as "consultant" gave him freedom "to talk to everybody from corporate finance to the heads of our two other businesses, including asset management," he said.

 The road ahead: Push the envelope

-After his first 90 days, TD Ameritrade's Strauss set out to define the scope of the CDO position and craft a plan for developing the company's data and analytics capabilities.
+After his 90 days, TD Ameritrade's Strauss set out to define the scope of the CDO position and craft a for developing the company's data and analytics capabilities.
 "We realized pretty quickly that [at the time] we only had one arrow in our quiver, and that one arrow was the enterprise data warehouse," he said.
 The technology automatically became the default for data, analytics and integration.
 Strauss wanted to expand that thinking and began searching for and exploring components that could tackle big data, master data management and data virtualization.
 "By no means were we saying, 'we don't need no stinkin' warehouse,' because we definitely needed one.
 But it was one component in the total set of capabilities."

 At the Federal Reserve Board, Casey established a governance council comprised of "stakeholders from across the board" and "key liaisons from other areas around the Federal Reserve System," Tessy said.
 The council identifies governance priorities, and then smaller working groups figure out how to address the priorities.
-The governance council, for example, wants to introduce a data stewardship program.
+The governance council, for example, wants to a data stewardship program.
 But "when you don't know what data assets you have, it's really hard to assign data accountability for it," Tessy said.
 Casey's team is trying to correct that by putting together an enterprise data inventory, she said.

 Make more time for IT